 User Data Folder

-- Moving the default location: If you change this location, make sure to manually copy the existing data to the new location.
+- Resetting to or moving the default location: If you change this location, make sure to manually copy the existing data to the new location.
 It won't be moved automatically.

 - Sub-folders: Some folders listed here, won't exist until you start FL Studio or save data of that type.
 Don't panic! :)